 Many companies have data sharing policies and practices that allow users' personal data to be shared, individually or in aggregate, with third parties.
 To address this important concept, we adapted one question from Vitak et al. (2018) that asked respondents how confident they are that they understand the privacy policy and data sharing practices of the company that makes their activity tracker.
-This question was measured on a scale from 0 = not at all confident 100 confident. to = very
+This question was measured on a scale from 0 = not at all confident to 100 = very confident.